NishchayAnand/software-engineering/Java/Networking/Web Server/Notes.md

 To handle multiple client, a web server can start a new thread for every client that attaches (connects) to the server.

 **By having a thread associated with each client, we no longer need to worry about other clients within any single thread.
 We can code our classes as if we were handling a single client at a time.**

+> **NOTE:** Creating and managing too many threads can consume resources and lead to performance issues.
+Thread pool mechanisms can help manage threads efficiently.